 Collision products emerging from the interaction points might be lost in the matching sections and the dispersion suppressors (DSs) around the experiments.
 In particular, protons that changed their magnetic rigidity represent a source of local heat deposition in the first DS cells where the dispersion function starts rising.
 These physics debris losses may pose a certain risk of inducing magnet quenches.

 Mechanisms with similar effects occur also during heavy-ion operation [52, 53, 54, 12].
-Secondary ion beams with a changed magnetic rigidity are created when ions undergo ultraperipheral interactions at the collisions.
+Secondary ion beams with a changed magnetic rigidity are created when ions undergo ultra-peripheral interactions at the collisions.
 The dominating processes are bound-free pair production (BFPP), where electron-positron pairs are created and an electron is caught in a bound state by one (BFPP1) or both (BFPP2) nuclei, thus changing their charge, and 1- or 2-neutron electromagnetic dissociation (EMD1 and EMD2) where one of the colliding ions emits one or 2 neutrons, respectively, thus changing mass.
 Further photo-induced processes also take place, but the four ones mentioned here have the higher cross sections.
 An example of ion beams produced in collisions of 208Pb82+ nuclei in IR2 is given in Figure 8.